 Well-fitted masks are an effective mitigation effort to prevent respiratory illness.
 Face coverings are no longer required in the State of Minnesota, but well-fitted masks are required indoors at FDLTCC.
-People who are not yet vaccinated are strongly encouraged to where a face covering.
-Even those who are vaccinated may still choose to where a face covering when in public.
+People who are not yet vaccinated are strongly encouraged to where a well-fitted mask.